Valkorchik/my-house/README.md

 # my-house
-Mirea mobile application.
  My House - is a mobile application that is providing opportunity to manage your real estate and buy a new one.

+ Application doesnt providing real money transfer and an official document flow.